 On or about June 2, 1958, appellants went to the District of Columbia and were there married to each other pursuant to the laws of the District of Columbia.
-Subsequently, they returned to their residence in Caroline County, Virginia, and at the October Term, 1958, of the Circuit Court of Caroline County, an indictment was filed charging that on the 2nd day of June, 1958, "the said Richard Perry Loving, being a white person and the said Mildred Delores Jeter being a colored person, did unlawfully and feloniously go out of the State of Virginia, for the purpose of being married, and with the intention of returning to the State of Virginia, to-wit, in the District of Columbia on June 2, 1958, and afterwards returned to and resided in the County of Caroline, State of Virginia, cohabiting as man and wife against the peace and dignity of the Commonwealth."
+Subsequently, they returned to their residence in Caroline County, Virginia, and at the October Term, 1958, of the Circuit Court of Caroline County, an indictment was filed charging that on the 2nd day of June, 1958, "the said Richard Perry Loving, being a white person and the said Mildred Delores Jeter being a colored person, did unlawfully and feloniously go out of the State of Virginia, for the purpose of being married, and with the intention of returning to the State of Virginia and were married out of the State of Virginia, to-wit, in the District of Columbia on June 2, 1958, and afterwards returned to and resided in the County of Caroline, State of Virginia, cohabiting as man and wife against the peace and dignity of the Commonwealth."